 How Much Do You Need to Make to Live in San Francisco?
 The Average Costs

 The cost of living in San Francisco is something this town is notorious for.
 It really is not easy to afford living here, but at the same time, it’s not impossible.
 A few millions of people manage to do that, so what is their secret?
 There are no secrets actually – you need a well-paid job, and to live in accordance with your income.
 Those who are moving to a new city alone should consider finding a flatmate for the first several months.
 It will be much easier if you are trying to save up some money.
 There are always ways to spend less, from cooking food to moving to the suburbs, etc. According to Numbeo, on average, an adult person needs around $1,100 for living on a monthly level, without the rent.
-Let’s briefly summarize the average basic costs on a monthly level.

 How Much Does It Cost to Move to San Francisco?